rewe-digital/Konversation/readme.md

 +                                        // Concats two blocks without a linebreak -{read|hear}                             // elements in brackets are alterntives +
--Recipies and offers.
+-recipies and offers.
--Offers and recipies.
+-offers and recipies.
 +
 ~Cool isn't it?                          // This sentence should not be displayed just said.
 +